RealVidy/botc-translations/README.md

 ## Contributions

-The best way to help is to add your language to the google sheet (by duplicating [JSON Generator EN](https://docs.google.com/spreadsheets/d/183HMp4ZgslxA4NtFVTXhY3xAbg7FIXZdmVnh9-4A_14/edit#gid=1546765235)) and then pinging [RealVidy#2485](https://discordapp.com/users/668940363196792849) on Discord.
+The best way to help is to add your language to the google sheet (by duplicating [EN](https://docs.google.com/spreadsheets/d/183HMp4ZgslxA4NtFVTXhY3xAbg7FIXZdmVnh9-4A_14/edit#gid=1546765235)) and then pinging [RealVidy#2485](https://discordapp.com/users/668940363196792849) on Discord.

 If you want to help with development, we need a way to generate custom scripts with the translations (which is actually easily done, ask [RealVidy#2485](https://discordapp.com/users/668940363196792849) on Discord!)